amorales187/DH150-chuyin/Assignments/assignment2.md

 ## What I learned
 * Users' evaluation of the severity of problems differed quite a bit from my own.
 * Users don't always take the path that you would have taken to solve the problem.
-* Users are willing to tolerate some more global usability issues, but may not tolerate more acute, smaller usability issues.
+* Users are willing to tolerate some more global usability issues (needing to open separate tabs to view artwork in detail), but may not tolerate more acute, smaller usability issues (not being able to scroll while hovering over specific content).
-* Some questions ("How likely are you to do this task?") were too ambiguous and needed my verbal clarification.
+* Some questions ("How likely are you to do this task?") were ambiguous and needed my verbal clarification.
 These could be better articulated on the questionnaire.
-* Because of the unique purpose of this website (entertainment/art consumption), I should have included more measures of subjective sastisfaction that were specific to museum visits.
-For example, I could have included more qualitative measures of how immersive the user felt or how likely they would prefer this format over real-life museum visits.
+* Because of the unique purpose of this website (entertainment/art consumption), I should have included more measures of subjective sastisfaction that are specific to museum visits.
+For example, I could have included more qualitative measures of how well the site highlighted the art or how likely they would prefer this format over real-life museum visits.
 * Next time, I would also include measures of how much they would value a website that allows them to do virtual museum tours.
+This could inform me about how useful the website is.